Septh/ts-run/README.md

     // Scripts are compiled in isolation, this imposes a few restrictions
     // on some TypeScript features like const enums or namespaces.
+    "isolatedModules": true,

+    // Of course, add any other type-checling options necessary:
-    "isolatedModules": true
+    "strict": true
+    // etc.
   }
 }
 ```
- For reference, you can find such a `tsconfig` in the [test folder](./test/tsconfig.json).
+For reference, you can find such a `tsconfig.json` file in the [test folder](./test/tsconfig.json).

 ## Debugging scripts with VS Code

+Because `ts-run` supports sourcemaps, you can set breakpoints in your script code, inspect variables, etc.

 Either run `ts-run` in the VS Code Javascript Debug Terminal or use the following `launch.json` configuration (replace `<path-to-your-script.ts>` with the actual path to your script):